intel-analytics/ipex-llm/docs/mddocs/Quickstart/ollama_portablze_zip_quickstart.md

 Ollama by default downloads model from [Ollama library](https://ollama.com/library).
 By setting the environment variable `IPEX_LLM_MODEL_SOURCE` to `modelscope`/`ollama` before [run Ollama](#step-3-run-ollama), you could switch the source from which the model is downloaded first.

-For example, if you would like to run `deepseek-r1:7b` but the download speed from Ollama library is quite slow, you could use [model source](https://www.modelscope.cn/models/unsloth/DeepSeek-R1-Distill-Qwen-7B-GGUF) from [ModelScope](https://www.modelscope.cn/models) instead, through:
+For example, if you would like to run `deepseek-r1:7b` but the download speed from Ollama library is quite slow, you could use [its model source](https://www.modelscope.cn/models/unsloth/DeepSeek-R1-Distill-Qwen-7B-GGUF) from [ModelScope](https://www.modelscope.cn/models) instead, through:

 - Open "Command Prompt" (cmd), and navigate to the extracted folder by `cd /d PATH\TO\EXTRACTED\FOLDER`
 - Run `set IPEX_LLM_MODEL_SOURCE=modelscope` in "Command Prompt"